Medicines and poisons: retailers, wholesalers and manufacturers

 You can register for one, two or three years.

 You can pay by cheque, money order or credit card.

-Payments must be made to the Casuarina Receiver of Territory Monies.
+Payments must be made to the Darwin Receiver of Territory Monies.

 Step 4.
 Submit the application

 Submit the application, supporting documents and a copy of your payment receipt by mail, email or fax to: